top of page

 ✈️ Getting There: Direct Flights & Easy Access

 For Kiwis, getting to Japan is now easier than ever.
-Air New Zealand offers direct flights from Auckland to Tokyo, which means you can touch down in Japan with no layovers and more time to explore.
-There are also great flight options via other major hubs such as Singapore, Hong Kong, and Sydney, giving you flexibility and often competitive fares.
+Air New Zealand offers direct flights from Auckland to Tokyo.
+This means you can touch down in Japan with no layovers and more time to explore.
+There are also great flight options via other major hubs such as Singapore, Hong Kong, and Sydney.
+This gives you flexibility and often competitive fares.

 🧳 How to Travel Japan: Tour, Cruise, or Independent Adventure?